Daniel Atkinson: Cronulla-Sutherland Sharks

 Atkinson signed a contract to join the Cronulla-Sutherland Sharks squad for the 2023 NRL season, later extending for two further years.
 Atkinson’s first NRL appearance for Cronulla, and his first top-grade appearance in two years, came as he served as an injury replacement player during the final 3 minutes of the Sharks’ round 15 fixture.

 In round 10 of the 2024 NRL season, Atkinson led his team to a 25–18 point win over rivals and former club, Melbourne Storm, without star halves partner Nicho Hynes.
 He kicked a field goal in the 74th minute to extend their lead and seal the win for Cronulla ending a six-year losing streak in Melbourne.

 In round 24 of the 2024 NRL season, Atkinson kicked the winning field goal in golden point extra-time as Cronulla defeated Newcastle 19–18.

 Atkinson played a total of 19 games for Cronulla in the 2024 NRL season as they finished 4th on the table and qualified for the finals.

 On 18 December, Cronulla's arch-rivals the St. George Illawarra Dragons officially announced the signing of Atkinson on a three-year deal which will start in the 2026 season.

 In round 11 of the 2025 NRL season, Atkinson scored two tries for Cronulla in their 31-26 victory over Melbourne.

+St George-Illawarra Dragons

+Atkinson made his club debut for St. George Illawarra in their 15-14 loss to Canterbury in the opening round of the 2026 season, played in Las Vegas.
+Atkinson played 19 games for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.
+It was the clubs first wooden spoon and the first any St. George affiliated side had received since 1938.